 Can You Freeze Milk?

-Growing up in a family of seven, a gallon of milk never lasted long enough in our refrigerator to reach the expiration date.
-Along with being used in all the pound cakes and banana puddings my mom baked, milk was stirred into gravies for country fried steak and fried chicken, poured into bowls of breakfast cereal, and consumed by the glassfuls by thirsty kids running in from playing outside.
-Long before wholesale clubs such as Sam's and Costco, Mama made monthly grocery runs to the near-by military commissary, buying and then freezing bulk quantities of staples such as bread, meat, and milk –and lots and lots of milk.
-She knew the value and convenience of freezing certain foods.
+Growing up in a family of seven, a container of milk never lasted long enough in our refrigerator to reach the expiration date.
+Along with being used in the pound cakes and banana puddings my mom baked, milk was stirred into gravies for country fried steak and fried chicken, poured into bowls of breakfast cereal, and consumed by the glassfuls by thirsty kids running in from playing outside.
+My mother knew the value and convenience of freezing certain foods.
+Long before wholesale clubs such as Sam's and Costco, she made monthly grocery runs to the nearest military commissary, buying and then freezing bulk quantities of staples such as bread, meat, and milk – lots and lots of milk.
 Milk is just too expensive to waste, so put your freezer to good use and avoid pouring money down the drain.
-Here are some helpful things you should know before popping a gallon of milk in the freezer. voraciousness
+Here are some helpful things you should know before popping a gallon of milk in the freezer.

 How to Freeze Milk